Azure/AI-PredictiveMaintenance/docs/Productionalization.md

 ## Machine manufacturer telemetry collection guidance
 For each unique machine type that you will be operating and monitoring, you need to ensure that you have adequate data collection components in place to inform your prediction system.
 This starts first by following the manufacturer guidance to instrument your machine with the appropriate sensors, then collecting and storing that data during operation.
 ## Real time data ingress: IoT hub, scale, security
 The implementation details of real-time ingress are documented in the [data collection section of the solution design document](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/Solution-Design.md#i-data-collection).
 Azure IoT Hub is designed to handle scalablility and security out of the box.
+Refer to the [IoT Solutions Remote Monitoring documentation](https://docs.microsoft.com/en-us/azure/iot-accelerators/iot-accelerators-remote-monitoring-explore) for details.
 If you are collecting your real-time telemetry with another service, you will need to include your own answers to scalability and security.
 ## Long term storage of live data - blob storage (archive), table storage, security
 Training and retraining requires a long time period of historical data.
 IoT Hub natively supports routing messages to Azure storage as BLOBs.
 If you are collecting your real-time telemetry with another service, you will need to include a long term persistance story.
 ## Maintenance records